 Software Requirements

 The software requirements for Intelligent speaker are straightforward.
-You will need a Microsoft Teams Rooms on Windows installation, connected to the Intelligent Speaker of your choosing Jabra PanaCast 50.
+You will need a Microsoft Teams Rooms (Android or Windows) installation, connected to the Intelligent Speaker of your choosing Jabra PanaCast 50.
 You also need to set the PanaCast 50 as the default speaker and microphone within Teams Rooms.
 For Intelligent Speaker to work, it must be the default speaker and microphone.[17]

 Network Requirements

-The network requirements for Intelligent Speaker are the same as for any Teams Rooms on Windows installation with the exception that when using speaker attribution with a certified Intelligent Speaker, you need 7Mbs of available upload bandwidth.
-[18] On the nerd side, the seven microphones send seven streams to Microsoft that adds a maximum of 1Mbs per audio stream which would be a maximum of 7Mbs.
+The network requirements for Intelligent Speaker are the same as for any Teams Rooms installation, with the exception that when using speaker attribution, you need 7Mbs of available upload bandwidth.
+[18] On the nerd side, the seven microphones could send seven streams to Microsoft.
+That adds a maximum of 1Mbs per audio stream which would be a maximum of 7Mbs.
 Once the audio streams reach Microsoft, magic happens, and voice matching is tried in the cloud.[19]

 Licensing Requirements